dkazanc/ToMoBAR/docs/source/tutorials/synthetic_recon.rst

   example we would like to demonstrate the principle of the `plug-and-play` functionality of the ToMoBAR package.

-Note that one can also operate purely on CuPy arrays if :ref:`ref_dependencies` are satisfied for the CuPy package.
+One can also operate purely on CuPy arrays if :ref:`ref_dependencies` are satisfied for the CuPy package.
-Simply replace the :mod:`tomobar.methodsIR` class with :mod:`tomobar.methodsIR_CuPy` class and provide data as CuPy arrays.
-Note that the array of angles for CuPy modules still should be provided as a Numpy array.
+For that one needs to use :mod:`tomobar.methodsIR_CuPy` class instead of :mod:`tomobar.methodsIR`.
+Note that the array of angles for the CuPy modules should be provided as a Numpy array.